ethereum/go-ethereum/docs/_rpc/ns-eth.md

 #### Simple example

-With a synced Rinkeby node with RPC exposed on localhost (`geth --rinkeby --rpc`) we can make a call against the [Checkpoint Oracle](https://rinkeby.etherscan.io/address/0xebe8efa441b9302a0d7eaecc277c09d20d684540) to retrieve the list of administrators:
+With a synced Rinkeby node with RPC exposed on localhost (`geth --rinkeby --http`) we can make a call against the [Checkpoint Oracle](https://rinkeby.etherscan.io/address/0xebe8efa441b9302a0d7eaecc277c09d20d684540) to retrieve the list of administrators: